This article describes how to calculate an average value from categorical data.

 Step 3: Change variable set structure to Numeric / Numeric - Multi

-If the only statistic you want to show on a table is the average, changing the variable set Structure into either Numeric or Numeric - Multi format can be a more sensible and direct option.
+If the only statistic you want to show on a table is the average, changing the variable set Structure to either Numeric or Numeric - Multi format can be a more sensible and direct option.
 By default, Displayr will always output the average statistic on tables utilizing these question types.
 Changing the structure makes it much easier to create crosstabs when comparing results for multiple items.

 To do so: